softprops/stats/README.md

 #### Gauges

 Gauges provide an interface for recording information about arbitrary countable values.
+Gauges have the unique property retaining only the last value recorded within a configured flush interval.
 Countable types are currently defined for Ints, Doubles, and Floats
 .
 Since a type bound is defined, you are required to specify the type of value you wish to record.

 ```scala